Council tax discounts and exemptions

 - An annex occupied by a dependant relative if it's self-contained, forms part of another home and is occupied by a relative who is over 65-years old, disabled or severely mentally impaired

-We'll make the following charges if your property stays empty:
+We'll make the following charges if the property stays empty:

 - Empty and unfurnished - no charge for up to one month, full charge after that for up to two years, full charge plus 50 per cent after two years